SIM Card Viruses: How To Tell If Your SIM card Is Infected And What To Do

 SIM Card Viruses How To Tell If Your SIM card Is Infected And What To Do

-What Is A Sim Card Virus?
+What Is A SIM Card Virus?

 How Does It Work?

-A sim card virus works by disguising itself as a legit email, usually from your service provider or someone within the company.
+A sim card virus works by disguising itself as a legitimate email, usually from your service provider or someone within the company.
 Once it is opened and read on an infected phone, the malware will be installed without you knowing

-What A Sim Card Virus Does
+What A SIM Card Virus Does

 How Can I Tell If My SIM Card Has Been Infected?